 Exploratory video game testing is something without a formal test plan.
 In fact, there is no fixed sequence to test execution in this approach.
 Agile teams involved in video game development need to follow this method due to numerous input possibilities and resulting outcomes.
-While following exploratory approach, the tester is expected to not only learn the objectives of the game being tested but also optimize the testing process continually in accordance to the gameplay experience.
-It is a different matter that precise test plan execution with traditional approach needs to run parallelly with the help of a matured video game QA team.
-However, Ad Hoc testing in video games also includes execution of test cases that are prepared and evolved with the help of exploratory test sessions that are completed already.
+While following exploratory approach, the tester is expected to not only learn the objectives of the game being tested but also optimise the testing process continually in accordance to the gameplay experience.
+It is a different matter that precise test plan execution with a traditional approach ready to run in parallel with the help of a matured video game QA team.
+However, Ad Hoc testing in video games also includes execution of test cases that are prepared and evolved with the help of exploratory test sessions that are already completed.

-Although video game testing was not given great importance until very recent times, the perception of Game Development Studios across the industry is changing slowly, especially when a huge amount is invested in the game development process.
+Although video game testing was not given great importance until recently, the perception of Game Development Studios across the industry is changing slowly, especially when a huge amount is invested in the game development process.
 Hence game developers and publishers are always exploring various ways to improve the survival chances of their games.
 Ultimately the key to success is to ‘explore’!